dmnfarrell/pathogenie/README.md

 ### Windows GUI

 Most windows users will probably want to use the bundled graphical application.
-[Download current version here](https://github.com/dmnfarrell/pygenefinder/releases/download/0.1.0/pygenefinder-0.1.0-win64.zip).
-Just unzip to a folder and launch the program **pygenefinder.exe**.
+[Download current version here](https://github.com/dmnfarrell/pathogenie/releases/download/0.1.0/pathogenie-0.1.0-win64.zip).
+Just unzip to a folder and launch the program **pathogenie.exe**.

 This has all the dependencies bundled with the program.